20 French Conjunctions To Make Your Sentences Flow Effortlessly

 French Coordinating Conjunctions

-The role of a coordinating conjunction is to combine two words or clauses of equal importance (meaning neither clause relies solely on the other).
+A coordinating conjunction is used to combine two equal words or clauses, where neither word or clause relies on the other.

 For example, here is the coordinating conjunction “and” combining two equally important words: